Skip to content

 Meta-package

-Reach for it when you want one entry in package.json instead of five, or when you’re prototyping and don’t care yet which blocks you’ll keep.
+Reach for it when you want one entry in package.json instead of eight, or when you’re prototyping and don’t care yet which blocks you’ll keep.

 Terminal window